h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 However, some systems will need to support both TLS-PSK, and other TLS-based authentication methods such as certificates, while also supporting session resumption.
 It is therefore vital for servers to be able to distinguish the use-case of TLS-PSK with pre-configured identities from TLS-PSK which is being used for resumptions.

-The above discussion of PSK identities is complicated by the use of PSKs for resumption in TLS 1.3.
-A server which receives a PSK identity via TLS typically cannot query the TLS layer to see if this identity is for a resumed session (which is possibly for another TLS authentication method), or is instead a static pre-provisioned identity.
+The above discussion of PSK Identities is complicated by the use of PSKs for resumption in TLS 1.3.
+A server which receives a PSK Identity via TLS typically cannot query the TLS layer to see if this identity is for a resumed session (which is possibly for another TLS authentication method), or is instead a static pre-provisioned identity.
 This confusion complicates server implementations.

 One way for a server to tell the difference between the two kinds of identities is via construction.
 Identities used for resumption can be constructed via a fixed format, such as recommended by {{?RFC5077, Section 4}}.
 A static pre-provisioned identity could be in format of an NAI, as given in {{RFC7542}}.
 An implementation could therefore examine the incoming identity, and determine from the identity alone what kind of authentication was being performed.

 An alternative way for a server to distinguish the two kinds of identities is to maintain two tables.
 One table would contain static identities, as the logical client table described above.
 Another table could be the table of identities handed out for resumption.
-The server would then look up any PSK identity in one table, and if not found, query the other one.
+The server would then look up any PSK Identity in one table, and if not found, query the other one.
 An identity would be found in a table, in which case it can be authenticated.
 Or, the identity would not be found in either table, in which case it is unknown, and the server MUST close the connection.

 As suggested in {{RFC8446}}, TLS-PSK peers MUST NOT store resumption PSKs or tickets (and associated cached data) for longer than 604800 seconds (7 days) regardless of the PSK or ticket lifetime.

+Since resumption in TLS 1.3 uses PSK Identies and keys, it is NOT RECOMMENDED to permit resumption of sessions when TLS-PSK is used.
+The use of resumption offers additional complexity with minimal addition benefit.

-Systems supporting TLS-PSK and resumption MUST cache data during the initial full handshake sufficient to allow authorization decisions to be made during resumption.
-If cached data cannot be retrieved securely, resumption MUST NOT be done.
-The cached data is typically information such as the original PSK identity, along with any policies associated with that identity.
+Where resumption is allowed with TLS-PSK, systems MUST cache data during the initial full handshake sufficient to allow authorization decisions to be made during resumption.
+If the cached data cannot be retrieved securely, resumption MUST NOT be done.
+Instead, the system MUST perform a full handshake.

+The data which needs to be cached is typically information such as the original PSK Identity, along with any policies associated with that identity.

-Information from the original TLS exchange (e.g., the original PSK identity) as well as related information (e.g., source IP addresses) may change between the initial full handshake and resumption.
+Information from the original TLS exchange (e.g., the original PSK Identity) as well as related information (e.g., source IP addresses) may change between the initial full handshake and resumption.
 This change creates a "time-of-check time-of-use" (TOCTOU) security vulnerability.
 A malicious or compromised client could supply one set of data during the initial authentication, and a different set of data during resumption, potentially allowing them to obtain access that they should not have.

 If any authorization or policy decisions were made with information that has changed between the initial full handshake and resumption, and if change may lead to a different decision, such decisions MUST be reevaluated.
-It is RECOMMENDED that authorization and policy decisions are reevaluated based on the information given in the resumption.
-Servers MAY reject resumption where the information supplied during resumption does not match the information supplied during the original authentication.
-If a safe decision is not possible, Servers SHOULD reject the resumption and continue with a full handshake.
+Systems MUST also reevaluate authorization and policy decisions during resumption, based on the information given in the new connection.
+Servers MAY refuse to perform resumption where the information supplied during resumption does not match the information supplied during the original authentication.
+If a safe decision is not possible, servers MUST instead continue with a full handshake.

 ### Interaction with other TLS authentication methods